 Ergonomic Keyboards

 More recent developments in ergonomic furniture now include ergonomic computer equipment, such as keyboards.
+According to Accredited Rehabilitation Consultants, ergonomic keyboards have a myriad of benefits such as wrist support, good posture, and prevention of carpal tunnel syndrome among other things.

 In Conclusion